UEFA Euro 96 England: Reception

 The title received largely positive reviews.
 Rob Bright of Sega Saturn Magazine gave the game a score of 94%, arguing that it featured "the tidiest graphics and most dynamic animation of any footy game on the Saturn".
 Sega Power's Nick Merritt wrote that "the attention to detail makes this a worthy tie-in for top quality European football" and that it "blows FIFA away, no contest", awarding the game a score of 90%.

+Commercially the game was a big hit in the UK, becoming a major system seller for the Sega Saturn in the region.